 Benefits of CBD and THC Together in Full Spectrum CBD Products

 CBD and THC are the most abundant cannabinoids in the cannabis plant.
 These two natural cannabinoids offer benefits through their interactions with the human endocannabinoid system.
 Does CBD need THC to work?
 It does not, but the benefits of CBD and THC and other natural compounds like terpenes, flavonoids and minor cannabinoids may deliver an entourage effect that supports good health and wellness.
-Full spectrum CBD oil has some THC in it, making it easy to determine if taking both cannabinoids is a good choice to potentially meet your wellness needs, like deeper sleep or feeling some pain relief.
+Full spectrum CBD oil has some THC in it, making it easy to determine if taking both cannabinoids is a good choice to potentially meet your wellness needs, like deeper sleep or feeling some relief.

 Table of Contents